Thesis submission for examination

-There is no requirement to include a seperate signed declaration of own work.
+There is no requirement to include a separate signed declaration of own work.
 Completion of the thesis submission process covers this requirement.

 This statement will be submitted to the Examiners following the receipt of the pre-viva Reports, but before the Viva.

-Detailed guidance on how to format thesis can be found in the Standards for the format and binding of a thesis.
+Detailed guidance on how to format your thesis can be found in the:

 Please note you will be asked to confirm your final word count on submission.